Thom1729/Sublime-JS-Custom/messages/install.md

-JS Custom - customizable JavaScript syntax highlighting for Sublime Text
+JS Custom - Customizable JavaScript syntax highlighting for Sublime Text
 ========================================================================

 Upon installation, JS Custom will compile a couple of example syntaxes, “JS Custom - Default” and “JS Custom - React”.
 You can try these out right away.
 To customize your syntaxes, choose Preferences → Package Settings → JS Custom → Settings from the menubar.
 When you save your user settings file, JS Custom will recompile your syntaxes on the fly.